Winweb Logo

 6. Plugins and tools

-YouTube with enhanced privacy protection
+YouTube with extended privacy

-If necessary, further data processing operations may be triggered after the start of a YouTube video, over which we have no influence.
+Further data processing operations may be triggered after the start of a YouTube video, over which we have no influence.

 Further information about data protection at YouTube can be found in their privacy policy at: https://policies.google.com/privacy?hl=de.